JupyterPhysSciLab/Documentation/README.md

       this navigate back using the `cd` command.
-   3. Still within the environment use pip to install the [JPSLInstructor pseudo package](https://github.com/JupyterPhysSciLab/JPSLInstructor) `$ pip install JPSLInstructor`.
+   3. Still within the environment use pip to install the [JPSLInstructor pseudo package](https://github.com/JupyterPhysSciLab/JPSLInstructor) `pip install JPSLInstructor`.
 This will take a while to run.
 There are a lot of packages to download and install.
    4. Example notebooks are not installed by pip.
 You should download the [JPSLInstructor pseudo package](https://github.com/JupyterPhysSciLab/JPSLInstructor) as a zip file and extract the `Examples` folder into the directory for this virtual environment.
-   5. To work with the software launch the jupyter notebook with the command `$ juptyer notebook`.
+   5. To work with the software launch the jupyter notebook with the command `juptyer notebook`.
 This will launch a local jupyter server on your machine and open a page connected to it in your web browser (Chrome and Firefox work best).
    6. Open an example notebook to try things.
-   7. After quiting the Jupyter notebook server you can exit the virtual environment with the command `$ exit`.
+   7. After quiting the Jupyter notebook server you can exit the virtual environment with the command `exit`.
 4. Set up a student work environment for testing.
    1. Create a directory to contain your virtual environment and navigate into it (in *nix: `cd path-to-directory`).
-   2. Create the empty virtual environment `$ pipenv shell`.
+   2. Create the empty virtual environment `pipenv shell`.
 This will create the environment, activate it and leave you inside it.
-   3. Still within the environment use pip to install the [JPSLStudent pseudo package](https://github.com/JupyterPhysSciLab/JPSLStudent) `$ pip install JPSLStudent`.
+   3. Still within the environment use pip to install the [JPSLStudent pseudo package](https://github.com/JupyterPhysSciLab/JPSLStudent) `pip install JPSLStudent`.
 This will take a while to run.
 There are a lot of packages to download and install.
-   4. To work with the software launch the jupyter notebook with the command `$ juptyer notebook`.
+   4. To work with the software launch the jupyter notebook with the command `juptyer notebook`.
    5. Copy notebooks you want to see from a student perspective into this directory.
-   6. After quiting the Jupyter notebook server you can exit the virtual environment with the command `$ exit`.
+   6. After quiting the Jupyter notebook server you can exit the virtual environment with the command `exit`.

 # Packages
 (Currently in beta, please try and send feedback)